Morena 6 support resources

 (You can omit MorenaImage class if you prefer.)

 Morena is ready for Snow Leopard.
-There is one requirement: You need to run it in 32 bits mode.
-Java is set up in Snow Leopard by default as 64 bits.
-You need to set up it in order to run itself as 32 bits.
+There is one requirement: You need to run it in 32-bit mode.
+Java in Snow Leopard is, by default, set up as 64-bit.
+You need to set it up so that it runs itself as 32-bit.
 (Applications/Utilities/Java Preferences).
-Notice, that there are separated settings for Java applications and for Java applets.
-Further, in case of applet, you need to use Internet browsers in 32 bits mode.
-Safari in Snow Leopard runs by default as 64 bits.
-In case of Safari all you need to do is highlight Safari in Finder, ctrl-click on it and select Get Info, and enable the "Open in 32-bit mode" checkbox under the General section.
-FireFox (at minimum the one we have tested) runs in 32 bits version by default.
+Note that there are separate settings for Java applications and for Java applets.
+Furthermore, in the case of applets, you need to use Internet browsers in 32-bit mode.
+Safari in Snow Leopard runs as 64-bit, by default.
+In Safari, all you need to do is highlight Safari in Finder, ctrl-click on it and select Get Info, and enable the "Open in 32-bit mode" checkbox under the General section.
+FireFox (or at least the version we tested) runs the 32-bit version by default.

 My application crashed JVM 1.6 with EXCEPTION_FLT_STACK_CHECK error